Motor Vehicle Accidents

-- Gather as much information as you can immediately after the accident (photos, identification etc.) as these will substantiate your claim.
+- Gather as much information as you can immediately after the motor vehicle accident (photos, identification etc.) as these will substantiate your claim.

 - File a police report as soon as possible.
-This is both a legal requirement and necessary for the claims process.
+This is both a legal requirement by the NSW government and necessary for the claims process.

 - Get a medical assessment.
-Remember that motor accident injuries can worsen over ensuing weeks, so it’s important to visit a GP even if you think your injuries are relatively minor.
+Remember that motor accident injuries can worsen over ensuing weeks, so it’s important to visit a GP and seek medical treatment even if you think your injuries are relatively minor.